-MATH 125 F,S,SU Quantitative Reasoning (3-0) 3 Credits
+Quantitative Reasoning (3-0)

 This course studies the skills necessary to process and communicate quantitative information found in daily life.
 Specific topics include: probability, statistics, proportional reasoning, modeling data, financial mathematics, and problem solving.
-This course will satisfy most degree requirements in Mathematics and should transfer to most four -year institutions.
 (Prerequisite: An appropriate math placement score)

-Elementary Statistics (3-0) 3 Credits
+Elementary Statistics (3-0)

 This is a first course in statistics for any student whose college and career paths require knowledge of the fundamentals of the collection, analysis, and interpretation of data.
-Topics include the presentation and interpretation of univariate data using graphical and numerical methods, probability, discrete and continuous probability distributions, linear regression, an understanding of good practice in study design, statistical inference, confidence intervals, and hypothesis testing.
+Topics include the presentation and interpretation of univariate data using graphical and numerical probability, discrete and continuous distributions, linear regression, an understanding of good practice in study design, statistical inference, confidence intervals, and hypothesis testing.
 Emphasis is placed on the development of statistical thinking.
 (Prerequisite: Placement by appropriate placement score)